What makes After School Rocks what it is today is part hollywood, part the “itch”. Both are explained here.

 After School Rocks is born out of the need to do something great for kids: access to music education.
 It’s also my burning desire to provide quality gigs for our teaching artists- a win-win for the parent and the arts community.

-To this day, we have taught many programs and it’s our first year as a non profit.
-My goal is to do what I thought to be impossible 10 years ago: Raise enough money to make the program free for everyone.
+To t My goal is to do what I thought to be impossible 10 years ago: Raise enough money to make the program free for everyone.
 Next year our goal is to raise $500,000 and have 100 programs in as many schools as possible.
+Add in our need to help the needy get access to music programs and you have the making of something special!

 For more information on how you can help, call me at (718) 454-0100 x101